MicrosoftEdge/WebView2Feedback/specs/Workers.md

 background for offline support, push notifications, background sync, content updates, and more.
 As a part of the work, the WebView2 team is adding support for [Dedicated Workers](https://developer.mozilla.org/docs/Web/API/Web_Workers_API), [Shared Workers](https://developer.mozilla.org/docs/Web/API/SharedWorker), and [Service Workers](https://developer.mozilla.org/docs/Web/API/Service_Worker_API).
-While there are various types of web workers, our initial focus is on these three, with plans to broaden our support for other workers in the future.
+While there are other types of web workers, our initial focus is on these three, with plans to broaden our support for other workers in the future.

 **What is Web Worker?** [Web Workers](https://developer.mozilla.org/docs/Web/API/Web_Workers_API) allow web